3 Roof-Raking Tips for Quicker and Easier Roof Snow Removal

 Has this thought ever floated through your head?

-“I own a roof rake, but I think my raking technique might be lousy.
+“I own a solid roof rake, but I think my raking technique might be lousy.
 What’s the fastest, easiest way to remove the snow from my roof?”

 3 tips to make roof snow removal easier: